datafilter/xyz/blog/25/commit-messages.md

 Meaningful commit messages guidelines:
 * Keep the subject line short and descriptive
+* Focus on the “What” and oly if necessary, the "Why"
 * Write in the imperative mood e.g., 'Fix bug' rather than 'Fixed bug'
-* Optionally, reference issues or tasks - _typically not found in commit messages themselves, rather in branch names or descriptions_
+* Optionally, reference tasks to:

-Sometimes, commit messages might start with "Add" "Bump" "Test" or "Chore".
+   * automatically close related tickets
+   * provide additional context in the future

 ## Git Karma

+Sometimes, you'll come across commit messages that start with "Add" "Bump" "Test" or "Chore"

 Recently I've come across a commit style that defines specific prefixes, called [Git Karma Style](https://karma-runner.github.io/6.4/dev/git-commit-msg.html) which might have started [as this gist](https://gist.github.com/fil-lewis-barclay/746e7563808d38400b89).